 - A popup immediately appears over the product table.
 The customer makes any changes to the selected products, enters their details and completes the purchase without having to leave the page.

-This option provides a different customer journey:
+This option provides a different customer journey from method 1:

 - The customer visits the product table page and uses the search, sort and filtering to find the products they want.

 - They choose the products and add them to their cart.